Dimension Reduction for Fr\'echet Regression: Introduction

 The Fr\'echet regression of \cite{petersen2019frechet} employs the global least squares and the local linear or polynomial regression to fit the conditional Fr\'echet mean.
-It is well known that the global least squares is based on a restrictive assumption of the regression relation.
-Although the local regression is more flexible, it is effective only when the dimension of predictor is relatively low.
+It is well known that the global least squares are based on a restrictive assumption of the regression relation.
+Although the local regression is more flexible, it is effective only when the dimension of the predictor is relatively low.
 As this dimension gets higher, its accuracy drops significantly--a phenomenon known as the curse of dimensionality.
-To address this issue, it is essential to reduce the dimension of the predictor without losing the information about response.
+To address this issue, it is essential to reduce the dimension of the predictor without losing the information about the response.
 For classical regression, this task is performed by sufficient dimension reduction (SDR; see \citealt{li1991sliced,cook1991sliced,cook1996graphics} and \citealt{li2018sufficient} among others).
-SDR works by projecting the high-dimensional predictor onto a low-dimensional subspace that preserves the information about response, through the use of sufficiency.
+SDR works by projecting the high-dimensional predictor onto a low-dimensional subspace that preserves the information about the response through the use of sufficiency.

-Besides assisting regression to overcome curse of dimensionality, another important function of SDR for classical regression is to provide a data visualization tool to gain insights into how the regression surface looks like in high-dimensional space before even fitting a model.
-This function is also needed in Fr\'echet regression.
-In fact, it can be argued that data visualization is even more important for regression of random objects, as the regression relation may be even more difficult to discern among the complex details of the objects.
+Besides assisting regression in overcoming the curse of dimensionality, another important function of SDR for classical regression is to provide a data visualization tool to gain insights into how the regression surface looks in high-dimensional space before even fitting a model. { By inspecting the sufficient plots of the response objects against the sufficient predictors, we can gain insights into the general trends of the response as the most informative part of the predictor varies, whether there are outlying observations, and whether there are subjects with high leverage that have undue influence on the regression estimates-the usual information a statistician looks for in the exploratory and model checking stages of the regression analysis.} This function is also needed in Fr\'echet regression.
+In fact, it can be argued that data visualization is even more important for the regression of random objects, as the regression relation may be even more difficult to discern among the complex details of the objects.